 This journey by open canoe along the lifeblood of Scotland’s most celebrated whisky region will take you among the pine forests and heather-covered hills and you’ll notice nearly every village boasts its own distillery.
 As you descend the River Spey you’ll paddle past distilleries such as Craigellachie, Knockando and Cragganmore.
-Of course the journey includes dropping in for a tasting too.
+Of course, the journey includes dropping in for a tasting too.
 When compared with other regions Speyside malts are said to be sweeter, lighter and more honeyed.
-Generally they aren’t as peaty as Islay or Highlands drams and have less salinity than the islands.
+Generally, they aren’t as peaty as Islay or Highlands drams and have less salinity than the islands.
 But the best way to decide your favourite is to try a few yourself.

 On day three you might want to hold off on the dram until you have negotiated the rapids at Station Pool near Knockando.
-After a bit of fun and excitement in white water what better way celebrate your newly honed canoeing skills than with a dram?
+After a bit of fun and excitement in white water what better way to celebrate your newly honed canoeing skills than with a dram?